dask-contrib/dask-awkward/docs/intro.rst

    dask-awkward depends on the in-development version 2 of awkward;
    which exists in the ``awkward._v2`` namespace.

-On the left (the eager version) the second line will immediately begin to read data from disk and decode the JSON.
+On the left (the eager version) the ``from_json`` call will immediately begin to read data from disk and decode the JSON.
 Sequentially after that, the selection step will execute.

-On the right (the lazy version) the second line will *stage* the reading of each detected JSON file (task graph creation), the next line will stage the selection (extending the task graph) and then call compute on that graph .Dask will execute the JSON reading and decoding of each file in parallel, and when each reading task is done, the selection tasks will follow.
+On the right (the lazy version) the ``from_json`` call will *stage* the reading of each detected JSON file (task graph creation), the next line will then stage the selection (extending the task graph).
+Dask will execute the JSON reading and decoding of each file in parallel, and when each reading task is done, the selection tasks will follow.
 Dask will schedule the tasks itself (and it will attempt to optimize its work).

 For example usage of dask-awkward, `we have a demo repository
 <https://github.com/douglasdavis/dask-awkward-demo>`__.